-Table 64 Security > Server Groups > Add/Edit TACACS Accounting Profile Field Descriptions
+Table 73 Security > Server Groups > Add/Edit TACACS Accounting Profile Field Descriptions

-Field Default Description Enabled No Enable or disable the TACACS Accounting profile.
+Field Default Description General Settings General Settings Folder Тор Set the folder with which the profile is associated.
+The drop-down menu displays all folders available for association with the profile.
+Name Blank Enter the name of the profile.
+Other Settings Other Settings Enabled No Enable or disable the TACACS Accounting profile.
 If enabled, additional field appear, in which to define additional parameters, as follows.
 Server Group default From the drop-down menu, select the server group that is to reference the TACACS Accounting profile.
 You can create a new group by clicking the add icon, or edit an existing group by clicking the pencil icon. once you are done adding or editing, the OV3600 interface returns you to the TACACS Accounting Profile page to complete the configuration.
 Action No Select this option to have Action commands monitored and reported by the TACACS Accounting profile.
 Configuration No Select this option to have Configuration commands monitored and reported by the TACACS Accounting profile.
-Show No Select this option to have show commands monitored and reported by the TACACS Accounting profile.
+Show No Select this option to have Show commands monitored and reported by the TACACS Accounting profile.

-Click Add to complete the new TACACS Accounting profile, or click Save to complete the editing of an existing profile.
+Select Add to complete the new TACACS Accounting profile, or click Save to complete the editing of an existing profile.